 We have developed an extended SIR model suggesting that the primary Covid 19 pandemic may have run its course with almost all the population protected to some degree; by vaccination, and by either symptomatic or asymptomatic infection of the unvaccinated.
-Because the protection is limited, It seems inevitable that there will be a secondary infection that will spread through the entire protected population.
+Because the protection is not 100%, It seems inevitable that there will be a secondary "breakthrough" infection that will spread through the entire protected population.
 The secondary infection will have a much lower virulence that reflects the level of protection.
 Unfortunately, because the population is large, the daily cases may continue to challenge the health care system.

 As a highly infectious disease, the waves of Covid have been managed by a combination of cycles of social distancing and vaccination.
 As the pandemic progresses, a larger fraction of the population is effectively protected by prior infection or vaccination.
 The standard model for infectious diseases is the “SIR” model that identifies 3 populations in a pandemic: the Susceptible who have not been infected; the Infected; and the Recovered who are now effectively immune.
 We have modeled the dynamics of the pandemic with an extended SIR model that includes the effects of vaccination and asymptomatic infections.
 The SIR model uses the number of people infected by each infected person or “Reproduction Number (Rn)” to drive the calculation of cases per day.
 In this model we allowed Rn to vary over time to reflect changes in social isolation and virus variants.
 The simplest models of the daily case data in TX and NY were obtained when the asymptomatic infection rate was approximately 2.3x the symptomatic infection rate.